Click on the course titles below to view general syllabi for Biology courses.

 BIOL 399 (3) Co-operative Work Placement II [Links to website]

-Work experience in an industrial research setting, taken during Summer Session (Terms 1 and 2) following the third year.
+Work experience in an industrial research setting, taken during Summer Session (Terms 1 and 2) following third year.
 Restricted to students admitted to the Co-operative Education Program in Biology.
 This course is not eligible for Credit/D/Fail grading.

 Prerequisite: BIOL 398.